Adin Ross doesn’t just stream. He keeps score.

 The fear of worthlessness drives his inability to celebrate current success: "I think I'm most proud of being, you know, successful at 21, but I feel like I have so much more to do and so much more to prove...
 I'm not even like, proud of myself as of right now."

-This reveals the classic Type 3 trap - moving the goalposts of what constitutes "success" so that satisfaction remains perpetually out of reach.
+That’s the classic Type 3 trap: moving the goalposts so satisfaction never arrives.

 Adin Ross Controversies Explained: How a Type 3 Handles Public Mistakes